Rocky Butte: Human history

 Mowitch Illihee, 'home of the deer', was the traditional hunting grounds for indigenous peoples.

-At the summit of Rocky Butte, a rotating airway beacon was erected in 1929; though the beacon is still lit, it was officially decommissioned in the late 1960s.
+At the summit of Rocky Butte, a rotating airway beacon was erected in 1929; although the beacon is still lit, it was officially decommissioned in the late 1960s.

 During the 1930s, employees of the Works Progress Administration constructed a park at the summit, at an elevation of about 600 ft.
-Called Joseph Wood Hill Park, it was built on Rocky Butte when Rocky Butte was known as Wiberg Butte.
+Called Joseph Wood Hill Park, it was built when Rocky Butte was known as Wiberg Butte.
 Rock from Rocky Butte's eastern slopes was used for the Multnomah County jail building, and some were later used for renovation of the Historic Columbia River Highway.
 There is a communications tower on the southern end of the volcano.

 The Rocky Butte jail, completed in 1947, served as the major facility for male prisoners in Multnomah County, with a courtyard and recreation field.
 According to Rubin (1973), the Rocky Butte jail housed 320 inmates, but Houston, Gibbons, and Jones (1988) claimed that it often exceeded this limit.
 The jail also had a library, which was established in 1967 and housed 3,000 volumes.
 In general, the jail was known for being the subject of multiple grand jury investigations for security concerns, dirty conditions, access to drugs, violence, lack of organized programming, and most notably, during the 1960s and 1970s for severe overcrowding.
 Further attempts to replace the Rocky Butte jail were motivated by a successful escape in 1981 and a gun smuggling incident that resulted in an officer being shot in 1982.
 The Multnomah County Detention Center (MCDC) was built in downtown Portland after Rocky Butte Jail was demolished in 1984 to make way for Interstate 205.
 The Rocky Butte Jail and MCDC participated in a study on prisons, which was published in 1988 in the journal Crime & Delinquency.